sikmat/Cloud-Computing/README.md

 **Deployment Models**
 ![image](https://github.com/sikmat/Cloud-Computing/assets/111583727/c3524f83-3634-442f-bb90-15bb871bf104)

-_Multicloud_ is the use of a variety of public cloud services, to support different business units/functions.
+**Multicloud**: is the use of a variety of public cloud services, to support different business units/functions.
 This then referred to a multicloud environment.
 It allows developers to access the platform of their choice with ease, and the business has that flexibility to move between vendors.
+Multi-cloud deployments reduce reliance on a single vendor, provide greater service flexibility and choice, permit improved geographic control of data, and help manage disaster mitigation.

 Combining multiple public services with private clouds and the data center is the definition of _corporate computing_.